-Seaport NOI totaled a loss of \$5.6 million in the current quarter and remained relatively flat compared to a loss of \$5.7 million in the prior-year period, as NOI increased due to rental revenue from the Tin Building landlord operations, partially offset by decreased revenues due to the closure of the Winter Greens concept for the 2023 season.
-Seaport NOI excludes the impact of the Company's equity ownership interest in the Tin Building by Jean-Georges managed business, which had an NOI loss of \$9.2 million in the current quarter, inclusive of Tin Building rental expense which commenced in the third quarter of 2022, and a loss of \$3.6 million in the prior-year period.
+- Seaport NOI totaled a loss of \$2.4 million in the current quarter, a \$1.8 million increase in the loss compared to a loss of \$0.7 million in the prior-year period.
+This change was primarily due to fewer private events, the absence of certain restaurant concepts in the current year, and COVID-related recoveries in the prior year, partially offset by an increase in rental revenue at the Tin Building. - Seaport NOI excludes the impact of the Company's equity ownership interest in the Tin Building by Jean-Georges managed business.
+Tin Building by Jean-Georges NOI was a loss of \$9.6 million in the current quarter and a loss of \$5.6 million in the prior-year period.
+This includes Tin Building rental expense which commenced in the third quarter of 2022.
 See Seaport segment discussion for additional detail.